 The leadership roles become available as students grow and assert themselves in their co-curricular activities.
 The overall leadership curriculum has a pyramid design with the base serving as the focus of 9th- and 10th-graders, moving up the series of skills until their junior and senior year.

-Aside from the inherent value in studying these skills, the Bishop McNamara Leadership Program has served as an excellent vehicle for integrating the academic program with the other programs of the school.
+Aside from the inherent value in studying these skills, the Bishop McNamara Prefect Program has served as an excellent vehicle for integrating the academic program with the other programs of the school.

-The Bishop McNamara Prefect/Leadership challenges 9 student leaders each year to serve their school through significant contributions in all areas of the School community: student life, admissions, community service, fine arts, athletics, spiritual life, and the overall quality of the school experience.
+The Bishop McNamara Prefect Program challenges 10 student leaders each year to serve their school through significant contributions in all areas of the school community: student life, admissions, community service, fine arts, athletics, spiritual life, marketing, and the overall quality of the school experience.
 These leaders oversee councils comprised of additional selected students, establishing a full range of student ownership and involvement.
 All Prefects uphold the motto and vision of the school and what it stands for in word, action, and deed.